cedricmoorejr/neural-network-stock_prices/README.md

 end_date = "2023-06-19"
 ticker = "FDX"

-# Define the sequence length (number of previous time steps to consider)
+# Number of previous time steps to consider
+# i.e., how many previous days' prices are used for prediction
 choose_sequence_length = 60

 # Split the data into training and testing sets